Mat-O-Lab/AluTrace-Data-and-Documentation/src/RDF data and ontologies/README.md

 This is an introduction into the organization of the RDF data.
 The data in this repository is organized to be reused for different [purposes](#How-to-use-this-data-for-different-purposes).

 ## Overview of RDF files
-In this repo you will find
+In this folder you can find:
 - the [individual RDF data files](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20data%20files) that contain the data instances.
 In these files ontology concepts are used but do not contain their definitions.
 - The [individual OWL ontology files](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20ontology%20files) that contain the ontological definitions that were used to model the data semantically.
-The bfo2, the BWMD_mid and one domain ontology per RDF data set was used.
-The corresponding domain ontology of each RDF data file can be exctracted from the image above.
+The [bfo2](https://github.com/bfo-ontology/BFO/wiki#news-bfo-20-now-released), the [BWMD_mid](https://matportal.org/ontologies/BWMD-MID) and one domain ontology per RDF data set was used.
+The corresponding domain ontology of each RDF data file can be exctracted from the image above and is described in more detail in the [ontology folder](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20ontology%20files).
-- The [individual RDF alignment files](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20alignment%20files) serve to link different RDF data with each other semantically, e.g between nodes that represent the same specimen/component (identified by the same PartID), are provided.
+- The [individual RDF alignment files](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20alignment%20files) serve to link different RDF data with each other semantically, e.g to link nodes that represent the same specimen/component with the same PartID but have different IRIs.

 - In this very folder ([RDF data and ontologies](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/edit/main/src/RDF%20data%20and%20ontologies)) you find RDF files in which all individual data files and the necessary ontologies are merged.
 Different versions are provided.
-You can find the specialties of each version described in the image above.
-The multitude of RDF files is provided so the data can be used for different purposes, that are described below.
+You can find the specialties of each version described in the image below.

+The multitude of different RDF files are provided so the data can be used for different [purposes](#How-to-use-this-data-for-different-purposes).

 <!-- add link to purposes here -->